Claire Perry O'Neill: Parliamentary career

-Post-Parliament career
+Later career

-Climate Change Conference

-In September 2019, Perry was nominated as President of the 26th United Nations Climate Change Conference, to be held in Glasgow in November 2020.
-In the same month, she announced that she would not stand for re-election to Parliament, and she then gave up her seat in the general election of December 2019.
-She was succeeded as Conservative MP for Devizes by Danny Kruger.
+In September 2019, while still a member of parliament, Perry was nominated as President of the 26th United Nations Climate Change Conference, to be held in Glasgow in November 2020.
+In the same month, she announced that she would not stand for re-election to Parliament, and in November the Conservatives selected Danny Kruger to stand instead.
+He was elected at the general election on 12 December.

-The UK government abruptly removed Perry from the Presidential post on 31 January 2020, stating that the post would become "a ministerial role".
-She later criticised actions of the prime minister's adviser Dominic Cummings, saying he "put out a deeply defamatory briefing to the media the day he fired me, claiming that the COP didn’t need a President".
+On 31 January 2020, the United Kingdom government abruptly removed Perry from the Presidential post, stating that it would become "a ministerial role".
+She later criticised actions of the prime minister's adviser Dominic Cummings, saying he "put out a deeply defamatory briefing to the media the day he fired me, claiming that the COP didn't need a President".

-WBCSD

-In September 2020, Perry was appointed managing director for climate and energy at the World Business Council for Sustainable Development, a membership organisation for companies, which works on a variety of issues related to sustainable development.
+In September 2020, Perry was appointed as managing director for climate and energy at the World Business Council for Sustainable Development (WBCSD), a membership organisation for companies, which works on a variety of issues related to sustainable development.
+She stepped down from this role in 2021 and since 2022 has been Co-Chair of the Global Imperatives Advisory Board which advises the WBCSD and also serves as one of its Directors.

+Since 2022, she has also been a Senior Global Advisor to McKinsey & Co. and is the Founder and Chief Executive of ClaireON Ltd, offering climate and energy advisory services.

 Political allegiance

-In January 2023, Perry announced that she had resigned from the Conservative Party despite saying that she admired the Prime Minister, Rishi Sunak, and his Chancellor, Jeremy Hunt.

-Perry claimed that the Conservative Party had become dominated by “ideology and self-obsession” and explained that Britain's strained relations with the European Union were also behind her decision to quit.
-Perry praised Keir Starmer and backed him to provide “sober, fact-driven, competent political leadership”.
+In January 2023, Perry announced that she had resigned from the Conservative Party, despite her admiration for the Prime Minister, Rishi Sunak, and his Chancellor, Jeremy Hunt.
+Perry claimed that the Conservative Party had become dominated by "ideology and self-obsession" and explained that Britain's strained relations with the European Union were also behind her decision to quit.
+Perry praised Keir Starmer and backed him to provide "sober, fact-driven, competent political leadership".

 Personal life

-Perry has three children from her former marriage.
-Three months after she announced her separation, it was reported that Perry had begun a relationship with Professor Bill O'Neill, a researcher and lecturer on lasers, whom she had met through constituency work; Perry and O'Neill married in 2018.
-Perry lives in Pewsey Vale in Wiltshire.
+In 1996, Claire Richens married firstly Clayton Perry, and they had one son and two daughters.
+In 2013, Perry was living in the Vale of Pewsey in Wiltshire.
+Her first marriage was dissolved in 2014.
+Three months after she announced her separation, it was reported that Perry had begun a relationship with Professor Bill O'Neill, a researcher and academic on lasers, whom she had met through constituency work; they were married in 2018.